Books, literature reviews, datasets, online courses (MOOCs), and other reference material about process-oriented data science for healthcare:

 Special Issue: Call for Papers

 - Call for Papers: “Special Issue on Innovative informatics methods for process mining in health care” in the Journal of Biomedical Informatics (JBI).
-Due date for submissions: June 1, 2021.
+Due date for submissions: September 1, 2021 (extended deadline).
 This special issue provides a high-quality forum for interdisciplinary researchers to propose novel informatics methods for process mining in health care.
 The submitted papers should center around relevant problems experienced in the medical domain and propose innovative process mining methods to deal with them.
 Hence, submissions should move beyond using a brief health care application simply to illustrate a highly generic process mining method.

 Reviews and Position Papers